apple/cups/README.txt

 INTRODUCTION

-    CUPS is a standards-based, open source printing system developed by Apple Inc. for OS® X and other UNIX®-like operating systems.
+    CUPS is a standards-based, open source printing system developed by Apple Inc. for macOS® and other UNIX®-like operating systems.
 CUPS uses the Internet Printing Protocol ("IPP") and provides System V and Berkeley command-line interfaces, a web interface, and a C API to manage printers and print jobs.
 It supports printing to both local (parallel, serial, USB) and